shpi/pi3d_ui_application/README.md

 Create your own Slides simply by rename and modify one of our samples and add them in config.py.

+Headless Wifi Setup needs root rights.

+Use "sudo crontab -e" or "rc.local" for autostart

 ## Slides

 - [X] Thermostat